What Are Short Tail Keywords for SEO?

 That’s also why more specific keywords have a higher conversion rate.
 If you are someone in Queen Anne Seattle looking for a real estate agent, you are more likely to click on a website if it is located close to you.

-Ranking #1 for “Seattle Washington Real Estate” is valuable because you will get more clicks.
+Ranking #1 for “Seattle Washington Real Estate” and other important local real estate SEO keywords is valuable because you will get more clicks.
 But it will be harder to rank #1 because more businesses will also be trying to rank for it.
 You will also have a lower click rate from it.

 #2) Ecommerce keywords (t-shirts)